geek-cookbook/geek-cookbook/manuscript/recipes/gitlab-runner.md

 ### Launch runners

-Launch the mail server stack by running `docker stack deploy gitlab-runner -c <path -to-docker-compose.yml>`
+Launch the GitLab Runner stack by running `docker stack deploy gitlab-runner -c <path -to-docker-compose.yml>`

-Log into your new instance at https://**YOUR-FQDN**, with user "root" and the password you specified in gitlab.env.

 [^1]: You'll note that I setup 2 runners.
 One is locked to a single project (_this cookbook build_), and the other is a shared runner.
 I wanted to ensure that one runner was always available to run CI for this project, even if I'd tied up another runner on something heavy-duty, like a container build.
 Customize this to your use case.
 [^2]: Originally I deployed runners in the same stack as GitLab, but I found that they would frequently fail to start properly when I launched the stack.
 I think that this was because the runners started so quickly (_and GitLab starts **sooo** slowly!_), that they always started up reporting that the GitLab instance was invalid or unavailable.
 I had issues with CI builds stuck permanently in a "pending" state, which were only resolved by restarting the runner.
 Having the runners deployed in a separate stack to GitLab avoids this problem.